eas342/iraf_and_idl_processing/README.md

 Select an image with few artifacts, cosmic rays or star-like blemishes due to alpha particles from a Th-containing coating on the optics.
 Next create a `local_parameters.cl` file where you will set the distance range between the sources and background fitting parameters (polynomial order).
 You can copy a previous file, but will need to be sure that the distance range between the source apertures includes the true value.
 The Argon line identification is a very tedious process.
-It is easier to start by copying the file from a previous extraction.
+It is easier to start by copying the <a href='example_params/idfirst_wavecal'>Wavelength ID file</a> from a previous extraction.

     mkdir database
-    cp ../../other_source/bigdog/proc/database/idfirst_wavecal database/
+    cp path_to/idfirst_wavecal database/

  - Navigate to the “proc” directory.
  - After choosing the reference image above, write it to a file with `ls run_image_spc_00187.a.fits > ap_reference.txt`